The tiny table. 14th February 2022.

 Me - "I have, twice!
 But we can carry on in another session because they are all more than something to be spoken of in just 5 minutes".

 You dearest Kit, have metaphorically administered the electric shocks in Milgram's experiment, you have righteously followed orders.
 But not because you respect authority, but because you are scared that something bad might happen to you otherwise.
-You have held the line that separates those who accept ambiguity an uncertainty as the cost of personal responsibility, and those who blindly do what they have been told to do because in this moment it feels safer and easier.
+You have held the line that separates those who accept ambiguity and uncertainty as the cost of personal responsibility, and those who blindly do what they have been told to do because in this moment it feels safer and easier.

 But this wasn't Milgram's experiment.